Kirupa99/Sparta-Online-Course-Enrollment/README.md

 # Relationships

-* One Trainer can have many Trainees
-* One Trainer can teach many Courses
+- One Trainer can teach many Courses (ManyToMany via course_trainer join table)

-* One Course can contain many Trainees
+- One Course can have many Trainees (OneToMany)
-* One Course can contain many Trainers

-* Each Trainee belongs to one Course
+- One Trainee belongs to one Course (ManyToOne)
-* Each Trainee will be under one Trainer

 ---